 Subscribe to the view that it’s always 5 o’clock somewhere, and you might find yourself sipping on a mid-morning brew at Vikualienmarkt.
 (Well, when in Germany…!)

 If not, Viktualienmarkt is still a great place to grab a snack to fuel up.
 The market stalls at Viktualienmarkt carry an array of fresh fruits and vegetables along with local specialties.
-Try out one of Munich’s most classic foods, leberkäse, a Bavarian specialty meat loaf whose English translation of “liver cheese” does absolutely nothing to describe its surprisingly satisfying taste.
+Try out one of Munich’s most classic foods, leberkäse, a Bavarian specialty meat loaf whose English translation of “liver cheese” does nothing to describe its surprisingly satisfying taste.